• Skip to primary navigation

 Preparation (10-12 minutes excluding the paneer soaking)

-• Paneer - If using store-bought paneer, take it out from its wrapping and immerse the block in hot water for 15-20 minutes.
-There is no need to soak homemade paneer.
+1. If using store-bought paneer, take it out from its wrapping and immerse the block in hot water for 15 minutes.
+(If using homemade paneer, there's no need to soak it).
 Then, slice into long fingers.

-• Spices - Spoon out one tablespoon fresh coriander seeds in a small frypan on your stovetop and dry roast on high heat until just fragrant.
+3. Spoon out one tablespoon fresh coriander seeds in a small frypan on your stovetop and dry roast on high heat until just fragrant.
 When the seeds start to change color, take the frypan off the hob and let it cool down somewhat.
 Then, grind in a spice grinder or mortar and pestle if you have one.
 Keep the powdered coriander aside.
-Keep the other spices handy - whole cumin seeds, red chilli powder (any hot variety will do), turmeric, and garam masala.

 Cooking (10 minutes)

-• Sprinkle the remaining ginger and some fresh cilantro leaves on top if you want, and serve with hot naan or tandoori roti.
+4. Sprinkle the remaining ginger and some fresh cilantro leaves on top, and serve with hot naan or tandoori roti.

 paneer jalfrezi in bowl